EmanuelAlmirante/DevOps-and-Software-Engineering-Improvement/README.md

 Maintain the formatting.

-When adding a tecnhologie, please try to add the documentation of that tecnhology, a YouTube tutorial, and a book of that tecnhology.
+When adding a tecnhology, please try to add the documentation of that tecnhology, a YouTube tutorial, and a book of that tecnhology.

 This README is still a work in progress, some things might not be complete, but will be in a near future.